Celtic cross: White supremacist symbolism

-A version of the Celtic cross is used as a symbol by white nationalists and white supremacists.
-It was used by Nazis in Norway in the 1930s and 1940s, and more recently it has been used by neo-Nazis, Klansmen, and other white supremacist groups.
-In general, white nationalists use a version of the symbol with a square cross as opposed to the traditional elongated cross.
+A version of the Celtic cross is used as a symbol by white supremacists.
+It was used by Nazis in Norway in the 1930s and 1940s; more recently, it has been used by neo-Nazis, Klansmen, and other white supremacist groups.
+In general, white supremacists use a version of the symbol with a square cross as opposed to the traditional elongated cross.
 This symbol forms part of the logo of Stormfront.
-This use is a type of cultural appropriation.